 NOTE 7 - SUBSEQUENT EVENTS

-As a result of the COVID-19 Coronavirus, economic uncertainties have arisen which are likely to negatively impact financial resources.
-While the duration of the economic impact is expected to be temporary, there is considerable uncertainty around the duration.
-The related financial impact and duration cannot be reasonably estimated at this time.
-Subsequent events have been evaluated through December 16, 2020 which is the date the financial statements were available to be issued.
-No material subsequent events have occurred since June 30, 2020, that required recognition or disclosure in the financial statements.
+Subsequent events have been evaluated through December 4, 2023, which is the date the financial statements were available to be issued.
+No material financial subsequent events have occurred since June 30, 2023, that required recognition in the financial statements.